Call For Proposals

 (No presentation should spend more than a few minutes about the presenter’s campus to provide context with the balance of the time focused on issues, strategies, and management.)

-Deadline for all submissions is April 1, 2017.
-Speakers will be notified of acceptance by Mid-April.
+Deadline for all submissions is March 20, 2017.
+Speakers will be notified of acceptance by early-April.

 Brief proposals (2 pages maximum) including title, format, length, and a biographical statement (75 words maximum) for each presenter must be submitted as Word documents attached to an email addressed to Jim Smith, Ohio University Lancaster Campus: firstname.lastname@example.org.